M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 M1 Finance vs. SoFi — Human Financial Planners

-This is one of the most important differences between M1 Finance and SoFi: only SoFi Invest clients will have access to Certified Financial Planners in live-time (by appointment).
+This is a key differences between M1 Finance and SoFi: only SoFi Invest clients will have video or phone chat access to Certified Financial Planners (by appointment).
 The website states they’ll help you make sure your asset allocation is aligned with your goals.
-But, SoFi doesn’t offer indepth personalized financial advice.
+But, SoFi doesn’t offer in depth personalized financial advice.

-What is surprising, however, is that SoFi Invest offers this service for free!
+What is surprising, however, is that SoFi Invest offers financial advisor conversations for free!
 Many other robo-advisors offer human financial advisors as part of their packaging, but we don’t know of any that do so without any account management fees.

 M1 Finance vs. SoFi — Investments